 - It secures your business’s future.

-1. Angel Investors
+Angel Investors

-An angel investor in India or anywhere else are high-net-worth individuals who invest their personal capital in startups and early-stage businesses with high growth potential.
-As a startup investor, they play an important role in the early funding ecosystem.
+An angel investor India or anywhere else is a high-net-worth individual who invests their personal capital in startups and early-stage businesses with high growth potential.

 Characteristics: